Kingston, Jamaica

 If you are thinking about moving to Kingston, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Kingston varies depending on the type of housing and the area.
 Generally, the cost of renting an apartment or house in Kingston is higher than in other parts of Jamaica, but still relatively affordable compared to other cities in the Caribbean.
-Prices for a one-bedroom apartment in Kingston range from around $400 to $1,000 per month, while a three-bedroom apartment can cost anywhere from $800 to $2,000 per month," explained one expat living in Kingston, Jamaica.
+Prices for a one-bedroom apartment in Kingston range from around $400 to $1,000 per month, while a three-bedroom apartment can cost anywhere from $800 to $2,000 per month," remarked one expat who made the move to Kingston.

 How do I meet people in Kingston?